truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIuser.md

 {{< expand "Using Get_Instance Command" "v" >}}
 #### Description
 The `get_instance` command has one requireproperties, `id`.
+Enter property arguments with the `=` delimiter separating property and value.
 Enter the command string, then then press <kbd>Enter</kbd>.
 The command returns a table of information about the UID entered.